awslabs/aws-well-architected-labs/Reliability/200_Deploy_and_Update_CloudFormation/Lab_Guide.md

               Properties:
                 BucketName: !Ref S3BucketName

-    * The **Properties** label defines that the items that follow (indented underneath) are preopeties of the S3 bucket
+    * The **Properties** label defines that the items that follow (indented underneath) are properties of the S3 bucket
     * For the **BucketName** property you are specifying a reference to another value in the template.
-Specifcially you are indicating that the string entered as the **S3BucketName** parameter should be used as the name of the bucket
+Specifically you are indicating that the string entered as the **S3BucketName** parameter should be used as the name of the bucket
 1. Go to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation)
 1. Click on **Stacks**
 1. Click on the **CloudFormationLab** stack